aaaorg/arcaneappsalchemists.org/_posts/2023-06-17-mom-announcement.md

 ## Where can I find it?

-Main repository is available here https://github.com/aaaorg/mom You can track our progress in this project https://github.com/orgs/aaaorg/projects/1/views/3
+- Main repository is available here https://github.com/aaaorg/mom
+- You can track our progress in this project https://github.com/orgs/aaaorg/projects/1/views/3

+## What is current status?

-We have finished stage 3 of SDLC and are entering stage 4 (actually writing code) today!
+We have finished stage 3 of SDLC and are entering stage 4, that is actually writing code, today!